 This past winter our electricity was out for a few days during an ice storm and we were COMPLETELY unprepared!
-So, I want to share with you 17 Emergency Storm Kit MUST HAVES, so you will be prepared for any type of storm.
+So, I want to share with you 20 Emergency Storm Kit MUST HAVES, so you will be prepared for any type of storm.

 So, we were pretty stuck.
 The electric company kept saying it would be back on “soon”, so you don’t really want to move out or head to a hotel if it will be back on in an hour, you know?
 So, we waited and we piled on clothes and blankets.

-We went one time to a friend’s home to warm up an charge our phones and do some work on our laptops.
+We went one time to a friend’s home to warm up and charge our phones and do some work on our laptops.
 They live about 5 minutes from here and I think I made Hubby NUTS all the way there cause I was completely terrified and he was driving about 3 miles an hour! lol

 Be Prepared At Home before Severe Weather Strikes